 Train, tram, bus, bike and walk more

-Almost one-quarter (23 per cent) of the Glen Eira community’s carbon emissions come from transport.
+Eighteen per cent of the Glen Eira community’s carbon emissions come from transport.
 Use your car less and train, tram, bus, bike and walk more to reduce your carbon footprint.
 It’s better for the earth and your health.

-You can find more information on cycling here, including the Glen Eira Cycling Guide and TravelSmart Map.
+You can find more information on cycling in Glen Eira, including the Glen Eira Cycling Guide and TravelSmart Map.
 The TravelSmart map has information on local train, tram and bus routes, as well as bicycle routes and paths.

 Choose reusable and ditch single-use plastic